RDA-DMP-Common/RDA-DMP-Common-Standard/docs/links.md

 # Links

-We have collected here links to all important resources created by the working group.
+We have collected here links to all important resources created by the [RDA DMP Common Standards WG](https://www.rd-alliance.org/groups/dmp-common-standards-wg) (official website).

 ## 1st Consultation - scoping the maDMPs
 Collection of user stories to identify scope of maDMPs.